bullhorn/dataloader-app/README.md

 # Bullhorn Data Loader Desktop App

 A desktop application for Windows and Mac that wraps the [Bullhorn Data Loader](https://github.com/bullhorn/dataloader) in a convenient, user friendly app.
+Check out the [Getting Started Video](https://drive.google.com/file/d/1voimdi5vZOj7bmAU-WrGL2ht9C5oP8c1/view).

 _The app handles loading data only.
 For features such as exporting and deleting data, parsing and uploading resumes and files, use the [Bullhorn Data Loader](https://github.com/bullhorn/dataloader) on the command line._

 ## 1. Install the App